chrisparker/JekyllTest/readme.md

 2. Using includes.
 This enables you to "include" another page, allowing static content in some places, and a call out to another file in the middle of the HTML

+See https://chrisparker.github.io/JekyllTest/includeexample.html for the final page

+3. Using data iteration.
+This enables you to have a single yml file describing the data, and then iterate over it within a page to create the items you want.

+See https://chrisparker.github.io/JekyllTest/dataiterationexample.html for the final page